Ashiyana (TV series)

 Ashiyana (English: Beautiful Home) (Urdu : ﺁشيانه) is a 1997 Pakistani drama series which was aired on the Pakistan Television network in 1997.
-The Story is about orphan siblings and the challenges they face in their life.
-Despite all their struggles they manage to make their home into a house full of love and life.
+The story is about orphan siblings and the challenges they face in their life.
+Despite their struggles, they manage to make their house into a home full of love and life.

-The series also highlighted the struggle between those living in rural Pakistan who wish to emigrate abroad in the desire for a better life.
+The series also highlighted the struggle of those living in rural Pakistan who aspire for a better life by emigrating abroad.